boxpositron/with-context-mcp/plugin/README.md

-# @opencode/plugin-with-context
+# OpenCode Plugin for with-context-mcp

-OpenCode plugin for with-context-mcp - project-scoped note management in your coding sessions.
+Project-scoped note management in your OpenCode sessions with Obsidian integration.

 > **Version 0.2.0** - 11 tools available